chungoid/chungoid/docs/guides/litellm_setup.md

 version: "1.0"
 # ... other metadata ...
 model_config:
-  model_id: "ollama/codellama:13b" # This prompt will use codellama via Ollama
+  model_id: "codellama" # This prompt will use codellama
   temperature: 0.5
   max_tokens: 3000
   # response_format: { "type": "json_object" } # If JSON output is expected